 Calculate Whether You Should or Not

-Settling seems enticing instead of fighting it out, but it’s best to work with both your divorce attorney and CPA or other financial professional to understand the long-term implications of any settlement.
+Settling seems enticing instead of fighting it out, but it’s best to work with both your divorce attorney and or other financial professional to understand the long-term implications of any settlement.
 On the other hand, if there is little at stake, a long drawn out divorce process might prove to be more expensive than it’s worth.
 Working with the right professionals will help provide an objective view of the financial situation and assist you in understanding if you’ll need to change your spending habits, work longer or take other actions.

 These articles are intended to provide general resources for the tax and accounting needs of small businesses and individuals.
 Service2Client LLC is the author, but is not engaged in rendering specific legal, accounting, financial or professional advice.
 Service2Client LLC makes no representation that the recommendations of Service2Client LLC will achieve any result.
 The NSAD has not reviewed any of the Service2Client LLC content.
 Readers are encouraged to contact a professional regarding the topics in these articles.
 The images linked to these articles are protected by copyright and should not be copied for any reason.